Inclusive Outdoor Activities For Teens

 Inclusive nature-based activities

 Nature Freedom runs activities mostly on weekends, twice a month.
 The activities include canoeing, kayaking, camping, bushwalking and many more outdoor activities are on offer.
 This year Nature Freedom started running inclusive citizen science projects.
-This is where young people are able to build experiences on environmental science projects at our local environmental centres and nature locations.
-For example: clay air drying project to make wind chimes.
+This is where young people are able to build experiences on environmental science projects at local environmental centres and nature locations.
+For example: a clay air drying project to make wind chimes.
 This is an eco-friendly activity.

 The purpose of Nature Freedom